nonocast/todolist/README.md

 http://todo.nonocast.cn

-This is a simple todolist system implemented with Spring Boot. if you have any question or suggestion, mail me (nonocast@gmail.com).
+This is a simple todolist system implemented with Spring Boot.

+If you have any question or suggestion, mail me (nonocast@gmail.com).

 It integrated the following framework and third-party project:
 - Spring Boot